 Leaders need to measure themselves against the right criteria.
 Evaluate against God's standards, not worldly or carnal definitions of success.
-The Leadership Ministry Manual provides a chart looking at Worldly and Carnal Measures of Success versus God's Standards to use in evaluating.

 Because of the type of leader they are, different leaders will tend to ask themselves different questions when critiquing their leadership success.
 If not careful, the questions they ask could take them into a more worldly or carnal measurement.